-The Preboot Execution Environment (PXE) boot agent utility program is part of the BIOS code.
-You can use it to specify the startup order of devices and enable or disable operating-system wake-up support.
+Use the Preboot Execution Environment (PXE) boot agent utility program to enable or disable operating-system wake-up support.

 Note: The server does not support changing the network boot protocol or specifying the startup order of devices through the PXE boot agent utility program.